marvinbuss/LakeDatabaseConverter/docs/DataModelDrivenFramework.md

 * database/<database-name>/table/<table-name-1>.json
 * database/<database-name>/relationship/<relationship-1>.json

-These files can then be checked into the repository that is connected to your Synapse workspace and will then be loaded by the Synapse Studio the next time you open up the website.
+These files can then be checked into the repository that is connected to your Synapse workspace and will then be loaded by the Synapse Studio the next time you open up the site.

 As a next step, we will explore a different conversion mechanism as well as the direct export from the ER Studio Team Server.